 Waymo LLC, the autonomous-driving startup launched by Google’s determined organization and now serving passengers inside the Phoenix location, has already run up against almost the precise scenario concerned Leonard.
 In January, a sensor-laden Chrysler Pacifica minivan in Waymo’s automatic experience-hailing fleet rolled as much as a darkened stoplight in Tempe, Arizona.
 The strength had gone out, and a police officer stood within the roadway directing traffic.
 In dashcam pictures alongside a rendering of the laptop vision furnished by using Waymo, the minivan stops at the intersection, waits for the passing traffic and a left-turning car coming the alternative way, then proceeds when waved through by way of the officer.

-A Waymo spokeswoman, Alexis Georgeson, says the enterprise’s fleet can distinguish between civilians and police standing within the roadway and can follow hand alerts.
+A Waymo spokeswoman, Alexis Georgeson, says the enterprise’s fleet can distinguish between civilians and police within the roadway and follow hand alerts.
 “They will yield and respond based totally on the recognition that it’s far a police officer,” she says.
-“Our vehicles do honestly well navigating creation zones and responding to uniformed officers.”
+“Our vehicles do well-navigating creation zones and responding to uniformed officers.”

 In the summer of 2017, about a year and a half earlier than the debut of its initial journey-hailing provider in Chandler, Waymo invited nearby police, firefighters, and ambulance employees to a day of testing in which vans and patrol vehicles—sirens blaring and lighting flashing—approached the driverless minivans from all angles on a closed route.
 “We’ve had several interactions with their personnel on the studies and improvement of their generation,” says Chandler spokesman Matt Burdick.